saga-project/BigJob/docs/source/tutorial/part2.rst

 Line 44, "END REQUIRED PILOT SETUP," concludes this section.

 Now, let's take a look at how these variables are used to make the "Pilot Compute Description (PCD)" on Lines 51-58.
 You do not have to modify the PCD at all, because it uses the variables we filled in during the REQUIRED PILOT SETUP section.
 This is just to show you how these variables are communicated to BigJob.
 The PCD describes all the parameters for the Pilot-Job.
-PILOT_SIZE = # Number of cores required for the Pilot-Job

-            task_desc.spmd_variation = single # Valid values are single or mpi

 .. code-block:: python